-The targeted approach of USAID Okoa Maisha Dhibiti Malaria (OMDM)—Save Lives, End Malaria (2018-2023) promotes programmatic integration, local ownership, capacity strengthening, and maximizes data for decision-making to reduce the overall burden of malaria and move Tanzania closer to elimination.
+In 2018, the U.S. Agency for International Development (USAID) launched Okoa Maisha Dhibiti Malaria (OMDM)—Save Lives, End Malaria with funding from the U.S. President's Malaria Initiative to promote programmatic integration, local ownership, capacity strengthening, and maximize data for decision-making to reduce the overall burden of malaria and move Tanzania closer to elimination.
 The program builds on successes of the USAID-supported Tanzania Vector Control Scale-up Project, implemented by RTI from 2010–2016.

 Through direct support to mainland Tanzania’s National Malaria Control Program (NMCP) and the Zanzibar Malaria Elimination Program (ZAMEP), OMDM’s activities focus on:

 - Sustaining results through programmatic integration, local ownership and capacity strengthening;

 - Maximizing data for decision making;

 - Integrating gender into our technical and management approach; and

 - Leveraging national and global knowledge and networks.